oneduo/laravel-human-keys/README.md

 A package to use human readable keys in your Laravel models.
 Inspired by Stripe's id generation procedures.

+Enables you to have KSUID keys in your models, which are human readable and sortable.

+Example:

+- `pos_2JvL8Gv5mirjbIVAlSRFrC8EaWR` for `Models/Post.php`
+- `usr_p6UEyCc8D8ecLijAI5zVwOTP3D0` for `Models/User.php`

 ## Installation

 You can install the package via composer: